Treefrog/Handbook/Manual/vacations.md

 ### Carry Over Time

 You should take vacation days during the calendar year in which it is earned.
-However, unused vacation days may be carried over so that an employee may have a maximum of one additional week (more than they are entitled too) in any one year.
+However, unused vacation days may be carried over so that an employee may have a maximum of one additional week (more than they are entitled to) in any one year.

 1. Permission to carry over any unused vacation time must be requested prior to the start of a new calendar year.
 2. Should a Frog carry over vacation time from one year to the next, at the time permission is requested to carry such time over, the Frog must provide Treefrog with a timeframe as to when said vacation time shall be used.
-3. Pay in lieu of unused vacation will not be offered, except as required by law under termination circumstances.
-If you don't take your holidays and then cease to be employed by Treefrog, you don't get paid out for your holiday.
+3. Anything in excess of 10 days that has been carried over and not used by the pre-determined timeframe will be lost and not compensated.
+Upon termination of employment, an employee shall receive vacation pay for any accrued but unused vacation.
+If the employee terminates from the company with a negative vacation balance, their final pay cheque will be reduced by those hours/days taken in advance.
+As per the Ontario Employment Standards Act, 2000, an employee shall not receive less than 4% of gross wages in vacation pay for any unused vacation.

 You are responsible to schedule your own holidays.
 If you feel pressured by Treefrog in any way to *not* take your holiday, please send it in writing directly to the CEO, who will help you manage it accordingly.
 Everybody needs a break.